 Improving US engagement

 The historic Washington summit is an opportunity to address challenges on both sides—the relatively low levels of economic engagement with Africa on the part of the United States and the unevenness of economic development in Africa despite its enormous potential.

 The US engagement with Africa lags the rest of the world.
-It accounts for just 4 percent of the continent’s trade, and that trade is growing more slowly than that with every other region of the world (Exhibit 7).
-US–African trade is just one-fifth the volume of Africa’s trade with Europe, and 60 percent smaller than Africa’s trade with China.
+It accounts for just 9 percent of the continent’s trade, and that trade is growing more slowly than that with every other region of the world (Exhibit 7).
+US–African trade is less than one-fourth the volume of Africa’s trade with Europe, and 40 percent smaller than Africa’s trade with China.
 On FDI, the United States ranks as only the fifth-largest source, behind Western Europe, the Middle East, the BRIC nations, and the rest of Asia (Exhibit 8).

 US FDI into Africa is small compared with that coming from other regions of the world.

 Summits can too often be mere talking shops and photo opportunities.
 The importance of this gathering will materialize only with concrete action.
 The African Growth and Opportunity Act, signed into law in 2000, was aimed at increasing African exports to the United States and is now up for renewal.
 But to date, too much of the trade and investment between the United States and Africa has been related to oil and other commodities.
 The range of interactions needs to broaden if Africa is to fulfill its economic potential.
 If it does, more US businesses could benefit from the continent’s investment opportunities.
 We offer several priorities for accomplishing this: